anataliocs/lz-ref-app-basic/README.md

 Base Interfaces and Util libraries are explictly included for easy reference in `/interfaces` and `\util`.

 The contracts in this repo are not currently audited and are intended for learning purposes.
+Do not directly use these code samples directly in a Mainnet application.

 ### Basic Blocking Implementation